muratk3n/thirdwave/en/tweets/2020/week8a.md

 [down](https://muratk3n.github.io/thirdwave/en/2019/05/stats.html#junkbond).
 Peeps are hungry for yield and flooding this area too of course.

-If we go by this graph's relation to recessions, next one doesn't seem that close 😶
+But..if we go by this graph's relation to recessions, next one does not seem imminent 😶

 *2020-2-18 9:49:6*